IMR Press follow the following guidelines and standards for its journals:

 A competing interest exists when the authors’ interpretation of data or presentation of information may be influenced by, or may be perceived to be influenced by, their personal, political, academic relationships or financial relationship with other people or organizations, such as reimbursement for salaries, equipment or supplies, or a personal belief that may influence their objectivity and motivation, and consequently affect the data interpretation.
 This can include competing patents, grants, funding, employment, personal relationships and strong ethical beliefs, among other factors.
 Such conflicts must be declared, as they may affect the integrity or reliability of the science in the study, as well as that of otherwise unassociated studies in the same journal.
 The statements of competing interests for public funding sources, including government agencies, charitable or academic institutions, is best to be included.

 Full disclosure of the competing interests is to be made in the cover letter and manuscript at the time of submission, even if the author judges that it has not influenced the work.
 If no conflict exists, this must also be stated clearly in the manuscript as follows: ‘Competing interests’: the authors declare that they have no competing interests’.
 And all authors should confirm its accuracy.
 If there is a conflict, please include it in a ‘Competing interest’ section.
-Examples of conflict of interest statements include ‘The present study was supported by Jones Women’s University, grant no. 12345’, 'XY University provided a graduate scholarship to Dr Jones’, ‘The compound xyz was kindly provided by ABC Company, city, country’.
+Examples of conflict of interest statements include ‘The present study was supported by Jones Women’s University, grant no. 12345’, 'XY University provided a graduate scholarship to Dr Jones’, ‘The compound xyz was kindly provided by ABC Company, city, country’, the authors declare that there is no conflict of interest in this study, the author had full access to all of the data in this study and take complete responsibility for the integrity of the data and the accuracy of the data analysis.
 Authors may be asked to confirm or update, or provide further details regarding such disclosure statements following acceptance of the manuscript.
 Further details regarding requirements for conflict of interest statements are provided in ICMJE.

 External peer reviewers must disclose any conflicts of interest that could bias their opinions of the manuscript, and they should disqualify themselves from reviewing specific manuscripts if they believe it appropriate.
 Should any such competing interest be declared, the journal editor will judge whether the reviewer’s comments should be recognised or will interpret the reviewer’s comments in the context of any such declaration.
 IMR Press requires that editorial staff or editors not be involved in processing their own academic work.
 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board.
 Submissions will be assigned to at least two independent outside reviewers.
 The submitting Editor/Board member will have no involvement in the decision-making process.
 Decisions will be made by other Editorial Board Members who do not have a conflict of interest with the author.